hollowdll/hakjdb/docs/kvdb-cli.md

 $ kvdb-cli get message -d db0
 "Hello World!"
 ```
-This would get the string value that key "message" is holding in database db0.
+This gets the string value that key "message" is holding in database db0.

 If the key doesn't exist, a special value (None) is returned:
 ```bash